Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Added validation constraint with quick fixes for minimum and maximum image pixels.
 * Added validation constraint for unique values of list items.
 * Several further fixes and improvements for the validation layer.
+* Allow dots, commas, slashes and brackets in text of list items.
 * Removed some unneeded validation constraints.

 ### Generator changes